A Life-Changing Day

 After years of trial and error, I learned about foundational medicine — restoring fundamental aspects of health.
 After all, your body is designed to heal itself.
 Your body is designed to detoxify itself.
 Your body protects what goes in, and expels as much of the bad as it can.
 Your skin provides a barrier to the environment.
 Your airways provide consistent detoxification from the air you breathe.
 Your liver and kidneys screen and flush the toxins while allowing nutrients to be absorbed.
 Sometimes, you just need to reset your system for your body to work how it’s designed.

-With that mindset, I began a comprehensive protocol.
+With that mindset, I began a health protocol.
 When my health hit rock bottom not once, but twice, I was ready to grab the bull by the horns and do this detox thing right.
 I jumped in and trusted the process.

 A major part of this was detoxing parasites.
 You may have heard if you have a pulse, you have parasites.
 This was especially true for me.
 Detoxing these unwelcome guests was a big piece of the puzzle.